darrow-olykos/r4r-notes/Chapter 1 - Foundations/I.E.1.ii. Mutable reference (&mut T).md

 - Difference between [[I.D.
 Ownership]] and mutable reference?
 		- the [[I.D.1. owner]] is responsible for dropping the [[I.A.1. value]] when it is no longer necessary
 		- everything else is the same except for when you [[I.E.1.ii.a.
 Move a value behind a mutable reference]]

+"What does compiler do when it sees &46?" - Joel